 Are you trying to eat more healthy meals?
 Are you wondering how to use a rice cooker for more nutritious meals.
-Your induction rice cooker isn’t just a rice cooking appliance.
+Your rice cooker isn’t just a rice cooking appliance.
 A rice cooker is more versatile than you think.

 Maybe you are considering buying a rice cooker, but you haven’t yet because you think it’s only for rice?
 If you only eat rice occasionally but you love the way it turns out in a rice cooker, remember there are other uses which can justify your purchase.